-Additionally, you need to define the channels of order fulfillment that may change with the PaaS model, from inventory to customer and returned to your asset inventory.
+Additionally, you need to define the channels of order fulfillment that may change with the EaaS model, from inventory to customer and returned to your asset inventory.

 6. Prepare your business for impact

-As discussed earlier, the impact of PaaS is threefold on your business.
-You’ll have to factor in your financial planning, business plans, and strategic plans so that the implementation of PaaS is fruitful for your business.
+As discussed earlier, the impact of EaaS is threefold on your business.
+You’ll have to factor in your financial planning, business plans, and strategic plans so that the implementation of EaaS is fruitful for your business.